drodriguezol/foundations-of-data-science-activities/README.md

 Before joining datasets, validation is essential to ensure that the formatting and data entries align, and that the data types are compatible, just as a chef would ensure the consistency and taste of new ingredients match the existing ones.

+# Essential Data Visualization Resources

+**Tableau**: Offers a variety of software packages, a comprehensive education and tutorial platform, a vast collection of sample visualizations, articles, blogs, and white papers.
+**PowerBI**: Known for its popular software used globally for data visualization, it provides a free online version, guided learning, online workshops, and a growing community of data professionals.

+# Further Resources for Data Visualization

+**Information is Beautiful**: A platform that showcases data visualizations on various topics, offers blogs, newsletters, workshops, and emphasizes transparency by sharing datasets used for their visualizations.
+**Storytelling with Data**: Focuses on effective data communication, providing training, workshops, tools, and an engaged community for learning and feedback.